+What of us then?
 What do we do when God’s word gets in the way of something we want?
-How do we react when the mirror that is God’s word reveals the truth of who we are, of our brokenness?
+How do we react when the mirror that is God’s word reveals the truth of our motivations?

 “But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.”

-Let’s be encouraged to persevere as the perfect law is revealed to us, planted and grown within us.
+Let’s be encouraged to persevere as God’s word is revealed to us, planted and grown within us.

 May we delight in the way of Your testimonies, as much as in all riches.